List of historical markers of the Philippines in the Davao Region

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Davao Region (Region XI) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists nine (9) markers from the Davao Region.
+This article lists nine (9) markers from the Davao Region, including two (2) that are part of the Quincentennial historical markers series.

 Davao del Norte

 This article lists one (1) marker from the Province of Davao del Norte.

 Davao del Sur

 This article lists four (4) markers from the Province of Davao del Sur.

 Davao de Oro

 This article lists no markers from the Province of Davao de Oro.

 Davao Occidental

 This article lists three (3) markers from the Province of Davao Occidental.